 Château des Bormettes, a family business since 1930, is a unique place steeped in history that benefits from the exceptional terroir of La Londe les Maures, in the heart of the renowned Var and Provence.

 The estate enjoys a terroir with a strong wine-growing vocation, within the Var coastline and the famous appellation of La Londe les Maures.
-The Château des Bormettes vineyard enjoys a unique geographical location, 900 metres from the Mediterranean Sea, alongside the Pic Saint-Martin (111 meters above sea level), the highest point in the Londe.
+The Château des Bormettes vineyard enjoys a unique geographical location, 900 meters from the Mediterranean Sea, alongside the Pic Saint-Martin (111 meters above sea level), the highest point in the Londe.
 The current vines extend over 75 hectares on hillsides in a preserved nature of 150 hectares of scrubland and forest.